 - Be assigned tasks

-- Create a task for your self and/or others to carry out
+- Create a task for yourself

 The tasks section is broken into multiple sub-sections:

-- Unassigned tasks that you are eligible to assign to yourself.
+- Unassigned tasks that you are eligible to assign to yourself

-- Tasks that have been assigned to you.
+- Tasks that have been assigned to you

 - Tasks that you are the owner of, regardless of who it's assigned to.